-Long tail keywords have taken on a greater importance in organic search, especially with the ever-increasing momentum of mobile users.
-Whether driving traffic to your website, or promoting a PPC ad campaign, the value of long tail keywords create better targeted action for your marketing and sales funnels.
+Long-tail keywords have taken on greater importance in organic search, especially with the ever-increasing momentum of mobile users.
+Whether driving traffic to your website or promoting a PPC ad campaign, the value of long-tail keywords creates better-targeted action for your marketing and sales funnels.

 What Is a Long Tail Keyword